Leprechaun Bark

 More St. Patrick’s Day Recipes for Kids

-stack of Leprechaun Bark: green chocolate with Lucky Charms marshmallows
+stack of Lucky Charms bark.

 If you like this recipe, please rate it!
 We’d also love to hear your thoughts in the comments below.